Screaming Trees vocalist sings a powerful story

 Kurt called twice more in the next few hours.
 “Despite the gnawing feeling that I was the world’s shittiest friend, I never picked up, just continued to lie around the place in dirty boxers and the stained robe a stripper girlfriend had left in my bedroom, imagining myself a modern-day Oscar Wilde.
 Listening to a Stranglers record and staring mindlessly at the silent TV screen, I was oblivious to the gathering storm headed in my direction.”
 Lanegan and two others eventually go to look for their friend.
 They visit “every last dealer we could think of” and then head to Cobain’s house near Lake Washington, calling his name from room to room.
 A couple days later, an electrician found Kurt’s body above his garage, in a little workshop–the one room the guys didn’t check.

 There’s Layne Staley, the uniquely gifted vocalist of Alice In Chains, who seems to actually be losing his mind as he descends into the drug abuse that killed him.
-Same for Jeffrey Lee Pierce, leader of The Gun Club, who calls Lanegan incoherent one week, sounds fine the next, and simply dies a week later.
+Same for Jeffrey Lee Pierce, leader of The Gun Club, who calls Lanegan incoherent one week, sounds fine the next, and a week after that drops dead.
 A pattern emerges showing just how closely drug dependency is linked to mental illness.
 It’s hard to tell whether the drugs serve as medication for the suffering these brilliant performers are already enduring or whether the substances are making the problems far worse, or both.
 It doesn’t really matter: They’re not getting the help they need, and it ends badly for the performers and everyone who loves them.